Shiritai/v2x-research/PDES/README.md

 **The prevailing view**: **No single static strategy exists** that performs best for all models and all execution phases.

-**The Frontier**: "Adaptive Synchronization."
+**The Frontier**: "Adaptive Synchronization".
 The system should be able to dynamically monitor the simulation state at runtime (e.g., rollback rate, LVT progression) and switch between conservative and optimistic modes, or even use different strategies on different LPs.

 ### 5.2 The Challenge of Modern Co-simulation: The Case of `ns-3` and `QEMU`